enkot/prisma-pagination/README.md

 app.use(pagination)
 ```

-so then it can be used in any route handler:
+so there is no need to pass `page` value in each handler:

 ```typescript
 app.get('/', async ({ paginate, prisma }, res) => {